 Share your passion across TypePad by acquiring the Plus, Unlimited or Premium accounts that are priced at $8.95, $14.95 and $29.95, respectively.
 And as revealed earlier, there’s a free iPhone app that allows you to easily write posts, upload photos snapped through your camera and even alert pals about your new post through Twitter.

 4 – WordPress:

-WordPress is noted to be a free and open source blogging tool for building a full-fledged website or starting your very own blog.
+WordPress is noted to be a free and open-source blogging tool for building a full-fledged website or starting your very own blog.
 What’s more, you won’t even have to shell out a penny to create either.
-You can also connect your special WordPress site to social networking gems like Tumblr, Twitter, Facebook and LinkedIn.
+You can also connect your special WordPress site to social networking platforms like Tumblr, Twitter, Facebook, and LinkedIn.

 Take advantage of the maps and graphs that help you easily track your popularity as well as more than 190 beautiful themes scattered across the Themes Showcase sector.
 You even have the option of keeping your blog private or public.
 This entrant in our Tumblr alternatives array also provides tech-savvy bloggers wielding iOS- and Android-powered devices respective apps for updating and editing their pages and posts from their personal gadgets.

 5 – Edublogs: